Qurbani (film)

-The film is based on the 1972 Italian action crime movie The Master Touch.
+The film released on 20 June 1980 and was declared a blockbuster.
+It was the highest-grossing film of 1980.
+This film also won 2 Filmfare Awards.

-It was later remade into Tamil as Viduthalai starring Rajinikanth, Vishnuvardhan and Madhavi with Sivaji Ganesan, which was a moderate success at the box office, however, over the years the film has achieved a cult following.
+It is said to be inspired by the 1972 Italian-West German movie The Master Touch.

 Plot

-Rajesh (Feroz Khan) was a motorcycle stuntman in a circus and is now a thief, expert in breaking open treasuries.
-In one such robbery, he is being watched by police inspector Amjad Khan (Amjad Khan).
-Sheela (Zeenat Aman) is a gorgeous disco club dancer and singer.
+Rajesh, a former motorcycle stuntman in a circus, is now a thief, expert in breaking open treasuries.
+In one such robbery, he is being watched by police inspector Amjad Khan.
+Sheela is a gorgeous disco club dancer and singer.
 Rajesh and Sheela are in love.
 Rajesh has not disclosed to Sheela that he is a thief.
 Inspector Amjad Khan arrests Rajesh for theft after he is seen by an officer at a traffic accident.
-The court sentences Rajesh to two years' imprisonment.
-Sheela is devastated after she realises Rajesh was a thief.
-Rajesh meets Vikram in jail.
-The evil brother-sister duo, Vikram (Shakti Kapoor) and Jwaala (Aruna Irani) seek revenge against crime boss Rakka (Amrish Puri), who cheated Jwaala and siphoned her money.
+The court sentences Rajesh to two years imprisonment.
+Sheela is devastated after she realises Rajesh is a thief.
+Rajesh meets Vikram in jail, who along with his sister Jwaala, seeks revenge against crime boss Rakka, who cheated Jwaala and siphoned her money.